joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/understanding-cue-points.md

 example, your video might have multiple chapters or segments, and you can control the video by embedding navigation cue points in the video file.

-For more information on encoding Adobe video files with cue points, see “Embed cue points” in _Using Flash_ .
+For more information on encoding Adobe video files with cue points, see "Embed cue points" in _Using Flash_ .

 You can access cue point parameters by writing ActionScript.
 Cue point parameters are a part of the event object received by the callback handler.